dr-wojak/cabinet/README.md

 - Public Relations: https://github.com/dr-wojak/public-relations
 - Economic Oversight: https://github.com/dr-wojak/econ

+This repository contains the curated legal evidence map, timelines, and named documentary references supporting these avenues.
-(Links above are provided by the author; see the repository's docs for precise folder lists and file manifests.)
+Links above are provided by the author; see the repository's docs for precise folder lists and file manifests.

 ---